 - Signature Authority and Execution of Contracts

-Only FSU personnel designated signature authority via Power of Attorney by the President or their designee can sign a contract which binds the University.
+Only FSU personnel designated signature authority in accorance with 2-7 Signature Authority can sign a contract which binds the University.
 The Contract Module is integrated with DocuSign to collect appropriate signatures from both FSU and the second party.
 The Contract Manager should ensure the correct signatories are set up for on the contract.
 If unsure of Signature Authority, please contact the Office of General Counsel or the Contract Administrator.

 - Contract Repository